jdoleary/Spellmasons/CurrentTasks.md

 - Make status modifiers (freeze) stack for x number of turns
 - Mob agro based on distance
-- Fix LOADING
-  - maybe "creating" a game and loading a game should be the same.
-It takes a game state and initializes everything.
-This would work for saving, loading, or just starting a game, and would enable clients to join part way through.
-  - You must decouple the client connection with the game state
 - Add tile effects
 - Make relics
 - Add more spells